Key Things Law Enforcement Agencies Should Consider Before Moving Investigative Workflows to the Cloud

 Moving to the cloud changes everything, so your standard operating procedures must be adjusted accordingly.
 Working with a partner who can advise you on this is always beneficial.

 4. Digital Evidence Management: When you begin talking about moving to the cloud, you must consider digital evidence management – once you put digital evidence collected from phones and computers in the cloud, you will have to manage it with a system that you might not even have today.
-This is where advice and solutions from outside experts like Cellebrite can help.

 The pace of this transition to the cloud is undeniable and accelerating.
 According to a recent report by the International Association of Chiefs of Police, more than half of global agencies today use or are considering using the cloud—and with good reason.
 The cloud supports law enforcement agencies by: